Exclusive: The Harvard professor behind Facebook’s oversight board defends its role

 With Facebook, Twitter, and YouTube facing widespread criticism for the way they manage hateful, abusive, threatening, or fake content posted by users or content partners on their sites, many question whether private tech companies deserve to wield so much power to control what people can and can’t see on social networks.

 Some believe that cultural or political biases shared by the companies’ employees (or that are baked into their algorithms) make it impossible for them to fairly police user content.
 Lawmakers and regulators are now exploring the idea of breaking up these tech platforms into smaller pieces to limit their reach.
-Facebook is an especially alluring target after being weaponized by Russia to influence the 2016 presidential election, and funneling the personal data of 75 million of its users to the Trump-connected political data firm Cambridge Analytica.
+Facebook is an especially alluring target after being weaponized by Russia to influence the 2016 presidential election and funneling the personal data of 75 million of its users to the Trump-connected political data firm Cambridge Analytica.

-This year Facebook released a draft charter for the oversight board, and has been out holding roundtables and focus groups around the world to get input on how the oversight board should operate.
+This year Facebook released a draft charter for the oversight board, and it has been holding roundtables and focus groups around the world to get input on how the oversight board should operate.
 But it’s still unclear who will sit on the board, how those people will be chosen, and exactly what types of problem content will fall into their purview.

-The whole idea for an oversight board came from outside Facebook, from a Harvard Professor Noah Feldman, who is the main architect of Facebook’s plan.
+The whole idea for an oversight board came from outside Facebook, from Harvard Law professor Noah Feldman, who is the main architect of Facebook’s plan.
 I spoke to him by phone about the details of his plan, and about some of the problems it’s likely to face.

 Fast Company: What has your role been on the board?
 How did you engage with Facebook to help set up the guidelines for the oversight board?

 Noah Feldman: I dreamt up the idea of a “Facebook Supreme Court” at the end of January 2018, and I sent a one-pager [describing it] to Sheryl Sandberg, who said, ‘Let me send it to Mark.’
 Mark was intrigued.
 I talked to him and then after our conversation he said ‘Listen, why don’t you write a white paper for us laying this out in greater length?”
 So then I produced this 20-page paper [and] sent that to them in March of 2018.
 So that was the initial vision for the thing.
-And then subsequently as they decided they wanted to actually go forward with it, I was hired on as an advisor and I’ve been advising them all the way through.
+And then subsequently as they decided they wanted to actually go forward with it, I was hired on as an adviser, and I’ve been advising them all the way through.

 FC: One thing I find troubling about this board, and maybe you can help me understand this, is about the nature of the medium, and how quickly harmful content goes up and begins to spread and influence and potentially wreak havoc.
 How can this board act quickly enough to respond to these things and really make a difference?

-The second situation is where something brand new comes up that no one’s ever heard of–something that’s potentially capable of achieving virality and has to be addressed right away.
-Under those circumstances—what I envisioned and what I think Facebook also envisions (you know, I’m advising them I’m not them)—is that you could convene an emergency panel that would consider whether the initial decision that Facebook made at the content policy level is the right one or the wrong one.
-So imagine another Nancy Pelosi-like scenario and that Facebook has decided to leave it up.
+The second situation is where something brand-new comes up that no one’s ever heard of—something that’s potentially capable of achieving virality and has to be addressed right away.
+Under those circumstances—what I envisioned and what I think Facebook also envisions (you know, I’m advising them, I’m not them)—is that you could convene an emergency panel that would consider whether the initial decision that Facebook made at the content policy level is the right one or the wrong one.
+So imagine another Nancy Pelosi–like scenario and that Facebook has decided to leave it up.
 The board would then review that and, in a matter of a few hours, they would either say Facebook got it right, and here’s at least a preliminary statement of reasons, and then more to follow once we’ve had time to wipe our brow and write a good opinion.
 Or we look at this and say Facebook got it wrong, they did not follow their own values, and we’re directing them to reverse themselves.
 I think, without it being perfect—because the medium obviously is such that sometimes things happen even faster than a couple of hours—I think you still have the capacity to respond to emergent situations like that.

-To the extent someone could say “well, what about Christchurch and it’s up on Facebook Live?”
+Someone could say, “Well, what about Christchurch, and it’s up on Facebook Live?”
 How will the board fix that?
 The total number of people watching it on Facebook Live initially was surprisingly small relative to the huge number of people who subsequently were trying to see it.
 But on that point, the minute a human sees this, it can go to the board.
 That it still takes a little while for humans to see things, that’s a feature of the technology that the board is not going to fix.
 It can direct Facebook going forward to work harder on finding a technological solution when a technological solution is needed.

 FC: Are the board’s decisions binding in some way?
 Is there anything written into Facebook’s community standards or the bylaws that says that it has to honor the board’s opinions?

 NF: Facebook is now working on completing what will be called the charter of the board.
-And the charter will be like the Constitution of the board.
+And the charter will be like the constitution of the board.
 Front and center in that document will be a guarantee from Facebook that they will obey the board’s directives.
-Mark said that openly and clearly in our conversation and that’s point number one of the charter.
+Mark said that openly and clearly in our conversation, and that’s point number one of the charter.

-FC: When we’re talking about harmful content this comes in a lot of different types.
+FC: When we’re talking about harmful content, this comes in a lot of different types.
 There’s hate speech and bullying and child pornography.
-But there are also things like fake news–is that something that the board would get into?
+But there are also things like fake news—is that something that the board would get into?

 NF: In its first iteration, the board is going to focus on those decisions where Facebook decides to take some content down or leave it up, like binary decisions.
 And that’s a huge range of content.
 When something is misinformation, Facebook tries, roughly speaking, to label it as misinformation.
-It’s referred to independent fact checkers.
+It’s referred to independent fact-checkers.
 They have a whole bunch of stuff that they do with respect to labeling.
-In V.1 the board is not going to consider those labeling issues.
+In version 1 the board is not going to consider those labeling issues.
 It’s not going to review whether this piece of information is labeled correctly.
-If this works, it makes perfect sense that it could be extended by Facebook over time not only to address the up or down decision, but the decisions about misinformation and decisions about whether something is promoted or is down-ranked.
+If this works, it makes perfect sense that it could be extended by Facebook over time not only to address the up-or-down decision, but the decisions about misinformation and decisions about whether something is promoted or is down-ranked.

 I think, as you can hear from what Mark has said, he gets it.
 That’s important and logical.
 But he also gets that you have to walk before you can run.
-And if we launched this board right now and ask it to solve every upranking and downranking question, that’s going to make it a lot harder for the board to succeed in its first iteration.
-So my own advice to [Mark] has always been–and I think he gets this–let’s launch this one very innovative thing, let’s make sure it actually works, and then if it actually works and it’s truly independent and truly legitimate, and it seen that way, then we can add more content to its scope.
+And if we launched this board right now and ask it to solve every up-ranking and down-ranking question, that’s going to make it a lot harder for the board to succeed in its first iteration.
+So my own advice to [Mark] has always been—and I think he gets this—let’s launch this one very innovative thing, let’s make sure it actually works, and then if it actually works and it’s truly independent and truly legitimate, and it’s seen that way, then we can add more content to its scope.

-FC: Can you give me some ideas on what the first or second or third type of content the board might best focus on in its first iteration?
+FC: Can you give me some ideas on the first or second or third type of content the board might best focus on in its first iteration?

-NF: It’ll focus on content where Facebook, under its community standards, typically makes an up or down judgement.
+NF: It’ll focus on content where Facebook, under its community standards, typically makes an up or down judgment.
 So if Facebook believes, for example, that something is hate speech, they don’t just say we’re going to down-rank this as hate speech, they say we take this down.
 It shouldn’t be on our site.
 And so those are the kinds of things we’re going to focus on.
 And obviously you have a lot of close cases where there’s a hard question of whether it violates the community standards.
 Is it hate speech or is it not hate speech?

 For example, think of the public discussion about whether Mark was correct when he hinted that he thought that the Holocaust denial shouldn’t be taken down as hate speech.
-And then a lot of people were angry and said “how dare you say that.”
+And then a lot of people were angry and said, “How dare you say that?”
 The whole point, the point that Mark gets, is that Mark shouldn’t decide that!
 It shouldn’t be up to Mark.
 That is a genuinely hard balancing decision and it will be made in the future by this board.
 That’s a good example of the kind of hard content decision of what are the borders of hate speech.
-That’s the sort of the architectural situation.
+That’s sort of the architectural situation.

 Then there’ll also be some situations where Facebook may have set a community standard that isn’t really consistent with its own values.
-And in those cases, I would envision the board actually saying to Facebook: “Listen, your community standard is wrong; it’s not consistent with the values that you articulated and so you have to change it.”
+And in those cases, I would envision the board actually saying to Facebook: “Listen, your community standard is wrong; it’s not consistent with the values that you articulated, and so you have to change it.”

 FC: OK, but they’re the ones who wrote their standards.
 Why wouldn’t their values be reflected in their standards?

 NF: It’s like what happens in Congress: There’s a Constitution of the United States and every single member of Congress plus the president has sworn an oath to uphold the Constitution.
 And yet it sometimes happens that Congress passes laws where the Supreme Court takes a good hard look at those laws and decides they are unconstitutional.
 Congress passed a law prohibiting the burning of the flag because we all love the flag and people fought and died for the flag.
 But the Supreme Court came in and said, no, that’s unconstitutional.
-The First Amendment covers symbolic expression and that includes expression we hate like burning the flag.
+The First Amendment covers symbolic expression and that includes expression we hate, like burning the flag.
 According to the Supreme Court, that law was not ultimately consistent with the values of the United States.

 Similarly, the well-intentioned people at Facebook Content Policy are doing their best to decide every case and inform them with their values, but they’re human and sometimes they’ll be swept away by the sentiment of the moment.
 Or sometimes they’ll just make a judgment call and the oversight board will make a different judgment call.
-Mark believes that that judgment call is better made by an independent decision maker outside of Facebook.
+Mark believes that that judgment call is better made by an independent decision-maker outside of Facebook.

 FC: Can the language that’s used in a decision made by the board be added to Facebook’s community standards?